philip-peterson/groupls/README.md

 You can easily output to JSON, ready to be parsed by another utility such as `jq`.
 Just add the `--json` flag to your command.

+## Non-Features

+### Non-filesystem groups or users

+`groupls` does not, sadly, support network-attached users or groups, such as those stored in an LDAP directory or stored in any way other than the standard `/etc/passwd` and `/etc/group` files.
+This may be supported in a future release if there is enough demand.

+### Open to suggestions

+If you have ideas or visions for how you would like `groupls` to work, please open an issue!
+I am very interested in collaborations.

 ## Language
 This program was written entirely in Rust.
 The intention was to serve as a personal project for yours truly to learn the language.
 If you have feedback or suggestions on how to do things better,